Vonage/vbc-developer/_documentation/en/vonage-integration-platform/code-snippets/call/send-call-to-voicemail.md

 # Send call to voicemail

 This example demonstrates how to send a call to voicemail.
+This feature is not available for Vonage Business Enterprise (VBE) customers.

 Replace the following placeholder value in the sample code: